RMS Empress of France (1913): Between the wars

 Three steamships docked together, Empress of France, Empress of India, and Empress of Britain.

 At war's end, the ship was added to the fleet of Canadian Pacific Ocean Services Ltd. (CP), which absorbed the entire Allan Line fleet.
 On 28 September 1918, Alsatian began her first voyage from Liverpool to Canada as a newly flagged ship of the Canadian Pacific fleet.
 After a second, trans-Atlantic voyage, Alsatian was taken out of service for refitting at Glasgow.

 The ship was renamed Empress of France on 4 April 1919.

 The first voyage as Empress of France began on 26 September 1919.
 She sailed from Liverpool to Quebec.
+On 20 December 1919, steerage passengers from the liner, which had docked in Saint John, New Brunswick, the previous day, were involved in a railway head-on collision near Onawa, Maine.

 On 3 May 1922, her regular route was changed; and she sailed between Southampton, Cherbourg and Quebec.
 On 31 May 1922, the route was modified yet again; and she sailed between Hamburg, Southampton, Cherbourg and Quebec.

 Empress of France was one of four ocean liners to circumnavigate the world in 1923.

 In 1924, the ship was converted from coal to oil fuel.
 In July 1926, her interiors were re-configured as 1st-class, 2nd-class, tourist-class and 3rd-class accommodations.
 In January 1927, the interior was again re-configured as 1st-class, tourist-class and 3rd-class.